Mascot2

 Top 10 Babe Ruth Cards of All-Time

 Babe Ruth is a player who needs no introduction and Babe Ruth cards are equally important in the hobby.
 Widely considered one of the greatest baseball players in history, Ruth was a star before athletes were stars.
-His dynamic personality and the ease in which he seemingly dominated the sport, earned him a legion of fans and collectors.
-As such, Babe Ruth cards are the most sought-after collectibles in the hobby, and were it not for a certain short-printed Honus Wagner tobacco card, Ruth would own the undisputed crown for most valuable baseball card.
+His dynamic personality and the ease with which he seemingly dominated the sport, earned him a legion of fans and collectors.
+As such, Babe Ruth cards are among the most sought-after collectibles in the hobby.

 Many of the baseball cards from Babe Ruth's playing days are obscure offerings with a limited release.
 However, the ones that surface in good condition generally sell for huge amounts.
-The following list aims to identify the ten most valuable Babe Ruth cards in existence.
+The following list aims to identify some of the most valuable Babe Ruth cards in existence.
 Because rarity and condition greatly affect value, historical significance was also factored into this list.
-See the most popular cards for Ruth on eBay using our real-time hot list.

-Shop available cards on eBay using the links below.
+Shop for available cards or check completed sales prices on eBay using the links below.
+Bolded sets go straight to detailed profiles.

 Although the set is commonly associated with Sporting News, 18 different advertisers are featured on the backs of these cards and there are also blank backs.
 Several advertisers overlapped between the two releases.
-While both Ruth cards are number 151, most of the other players do not have the same card number for both sets.
-A PSA 3 (VG) M101-4 Ware's Basement Sporting Goods was sold by REA for $130,350 in 2013.
-In fairness, this is the only PSA-graded version with a Ware's Basement Sporting Goods card back, in existence.
-In 2013, Heritage Auctions (HA) sold an SGC 70 (EX+) M101-5 with a blank back for $83,650.
+While both Ruth cards are #151, most of the other players do not have the same card number for both sets.

 Top 10 Babe Ruth Cards of All-Time 3